Make your own Strawberry Rhubarb Chia Jam that is much lower in sugar than any premade version out there and pectin-free. Comes together fast as well!

-Today was a VERY special day, a VERY happy day as I picked up my first box of the season.
+Today was a VERY special day, a VERY happy day as I picked up my CSA (find a CSA farm near you) farm box of the season.
 My kids even got excited jumping into the car saying, “Let’s go get our farm box!”
 Once we all got into the store, sorting out the kid cart situation first of course, we made our way over to the tower of brown boxes.
 I picked up the top one and as I held it in my arms, I instantly felt a flurry inside.
 I was beyond excited to see what the box contained.
 And, yes, this was the first box of the season, but to be real, I feel this flurry each and every week of the summer.
 Even though I can get everything in that box on nearly any given day at the grocery store, it is special to me that it came from a local farmer who believes in treating this earth with care.
 (Side note: getting anything we can possibly want nearly any time of the year is super convenient and also super unnatural … to be a bit of a downer.)

 So, anyway, I

 tore casually opened the box in the store because I couldn’t wait until I got to the car.
 It contained beautiful collard greens, spinach, lettuce and basil, but what really caught my eye was the asparagus, strawberries and rhubarb.
 Asparagus and rhubarb are some of the earliest vegetables to harvest.
 (Did you know asparagus is actually a perennial plant?!)
 And seeing them in my box reminded me that even though the rest of the country may be saying good-bye to their springtime harvests, here in Minnesota, we’re still hauling in those classic early bloomers … or sprouters rather.
+The box of goodness instantly gave me meal ideas for the week.
+(I think a CSA box can actually help, not hurt, meal planning.)
+Jam was at the top of the list of things to make.

 When you’re cooking down the rhubarb and strawberries, do so minimally.
 Cooking them longer will not only result in less jam (you’re boiling off a bit) but, in my opinion, food should be cooked just enough.
 And since, in this recipe, you won’t need to be mashing the fruit and veggie mixture, but blending it, the fruit doesn’t need to be super duper soft.

 Optional add-in: if you have any extra orange around your home, a little fresh-squeezed orange juice or zest would be a yummy addition.
-Go easy though!
+Go easy though.

 xo ~ Mandy